 The difference between a fad and a trend is that a fad comes and goes very quickly, but a trend sticks around for decades.
 And it’s no secret in the roofing world that metal roofing is a trend that’s here to stay.
 Many homeowners are tired of replacing their asphalt shingle roofs every 10-15 years and are looking for a more durable solution.

-If you’re feeling ready to switch to a metal roof that lasts 50+ years, has impressive weather resistance, and looks aesthetically pleasing— you may just be tempted to perform the roof installation yourself.
+If you’re feeling ready to switch to a metal roof that lasts 50+ years, has impressive weather resistance, and looks aesthetically pleasing – you will first need to know how to measure for a metal roof.

 One of the most critical aspects of any roof replacement is getting the correct measurements.
 Learn how to measure for a metal roof in this guide, as well as safety precautions and when to call the pros.